-In line with UK legislation as a public-sector organisation employing more than 250 staff, Cafcass is required to report on our Gender Pay Gap.
-This must be reported by no later than 30 March 2023 and is based on a snapshot of workforce data as at 31 March 2022.
+In line with UK legislation as a public-sector organisation employing more than 250 staff, we are required to report on our Gender Pay Gap.
+This must be reported by no later than 30 March every year and is based on a snapshot of workforce data as of 31 March of the previous year.
 Gender Pay Gap reporting is required to include the following six measures:

 Gender Pay Gap figures show the difference in average pay between all men and women in the workforce.
 This is different from Equal Pay which compares pay between individual men and women doing the same jobs, similar jobs, or work of equal value.
 Cafcass is committed to ensuring Equal Pay and operates a multi-factor job evaluation scheme to ensure this is achieved.

 Cafcass gender pay gap – 31 March 2022

 |Quartile Pay Bands||Male||Female|

 Cafcass’ Gender Pay Gap Reporting for 2022 shows that across our whole workforce, our female staff on average earn 1.5% less per hour than male staff.
 This is a small reduction from the previous year.
 For staff in the middle of the workforce (median average) there is no difference in pay for either gender.
 This is the same as the previous year.

 Only a very small number of staff within Cafcass are eligible to receive any form of bonus and this figure is therefore highly susceptible to significant levels of skew.
 In this year’s figures a small number of staff received attraction payments to support recruitment but these were paid at the same rate to both female and male recipients.

 The Cafcass workforce as at 31 March 2022 was 85.1% female and 14.9% male.
 The significant majority of our staff are undertaking frontline social work roles, and our gender distribution is generally in line with the wider social work sector.